qrvey/partner-portal/docs/embedding/widgets/embedding-widgets-security-token.md

 When you are embedding Qrvey widgets in your applications, you need to keep in mind that you have to authenticate and authorize the use of the widget to the Qrvey system.
 Usually, this authentication process is done directly on the widget’s configuration object.
 However, as you send sensitive information (API-KEY, User Security Settings, etc.), using this method to pass these parameters is not recommended as it is not a secure way to do it.

-A more secure way to authenticate and authorize embedded widgets is through a <a href="https://tools.ietf.org/html/rfc6749#section-1.4">Security Token</a> requested as a backend to backend communication between your backend side of the host application and the Qrvey system.
+A more secure way to authenticate and authorize embedded widgets is through a <a href="https://tools.ietf.org/html/rfc6749#section-1.4">Security Token</a> requested as a backend-to-backend communication between your backend side of the host application and the Qrvey system.
 Doing this will make it harder for undesired or malicious users to intercept the communication and access the sensitive information transmitted between the two applications.

 This document explains the process and provides a sample code to generate a security token, pass it to the widget’s configuration object and use the widget in your host application.